 A serious condition for most people, especially young children and babies who are prone to dehydration, is acute gastroenteritis with dehydration.
 While many cases of gastroenteritis tend to be mild and manageable, some cases can develop into hypoglycemia and dehydration due to prolonged diarrhea and vomiting.

-Other complication includes electrolyte abnormalities and irritant diaper dermatitis.
+Other complication includes electrolyte imbalances and irritant diaper dermatitis.

 While the symptoms of gastroenteritis are easy to spot, it is easy to confuse the condition with other health issues.
-Therefore, it would be best to bring your child to the doctor, especially if they are showing signs of dehydration, to diagnose them properly.
+Therefore, it would be best to bring your child to the doctor to diagnose them properly, especially if they are showing signs of dehydration.

 At the consultation, your doctor will perform a routine physical exam on your child and may ask about your child’s medical history.

-In some cases, the doctor may request for a stool sample to better diagnose the condition.
+In some cases, the doctor may request for a stool sample to determine the cause of the disease.
 This is usually necessary if a child experiences severe symptoms and has endured them for more than 48 hours.

-History and physical exam is important.
-Laboratory evaluation may be done as well: aside from stool stample, CBC, electrolytes and stool studies.
+History taking and physical exam is necessary.
+Don’t lie to your doctor.
+Laboratory evaluation may be done as well; aside from stool sampling and analysis, CBC, electrolytes and stool studies might be needed.

 If your child experiences severe symptoms, it is best to take them to the doctor right away.
 The symptoms of gastroenteritis can be taxing on a child, especially in babies and young children.
 A doctor would also be able to prescribe the appropriate type of treatment for your child’s case.